GeraldLoeffler/oca-foundation-music/README.md

     - Modern: 1890 - 1930 ([Wikipedia, 2019a])
     - Postmodern: 1930 - present ([Wikipedia, 2019a])

-What happened between 1780 and 1830?: Beethoven!
+What happened between 1780 and 1830?: Beethoven

 #### Medieval